-Students are responsible for material covered in the lecture videos, synchronous classes, in-class activities, as well as the assigned readings and problems, and chapters in the text.
-Exams will not be returned to students but may be discussed in the instructor's office hours.
+Students are responsible for material covered in the lectures as well as the assigned problems, simulations, readings/ chapters in the text.
+Exams will not be returned to students but may be reviewed in the instructor's office.

 In the event of approval from Academic Counselling for a missed midterm exam, the weight of the midterm exam will be moved to the final exam resulting in a final exam worth 57% of your course grade.